Overview of Audits & Reviews

 Types of Audit Projects

 Audit projects are developed from the ongoing risk assessment process.
 The SAO is authorized to perform statutorily mandated and risk-based projects.
 Audit project categories include financial/compliance, economy/efficiency, and effectiveness.
-In addition, the SAO is authorized to conduct investigations of fraud and abuse of state resources.
+In addition, the SAO is authorized to conduct investigations of allegations of fraud and abuse of state resources.

 Annual Audit Plan